Lee Ranaldo: After Sonic Youth

 In September 2017, Ranaldo released Electric Trim, his third proper solo album, made in collaboration with Barcelona Musician/Producer Raül Refree, on Mute records.
 The album featured 9 songs, many of the lyrics co-written with American author Jonathan Lethem.
 Musical contributors included Nels Cline, Sharon Van Etten, Alan Licht, Tim Luntzel, Kid Millions and Steve Shelley.
 A film about the making of the album HELLO HELLO HELLO : LEE RANALDO : ELECTRIC TRIM was directed by Fred Riedel.

 Besides working as a guitarist, Ranaldo has frequently produced sound, performance and visual art independently of Sonic Youth.
 He has released over fifty solo, band and collaborative recordings, and a dozen books; including travel journals, poetry and artists' books.
 His work has been exhibited at numerous galleries and museums, including the Hayward Gallery in London, the Sydney Museum of Contemporary Art, NSCAD in Halifax, the Kunsthalle Düsseldorf, Mercer Union in Toronto, and Printed Matter, Inc., Artspace and White Columns in New York.
 In 2017, there was a large overview exhibition in Menen, Belgium about his visual art.

 In 2019, he was the curator for a concert series in Fondation Feltrinelli in Milan, Italy, under the umbrella name of Natural Disruptors.

 In 2021, Ranaldo released In Virus Times, an EP of solo acoustic guitar pieces recorded during the COVID-19 pandemic.

 In May 2024, Ranaldo received the honorary Doctor of Music degree from his alma mater, Binghamton University.

+In 2026, Ranaldo released through Doxy Music/Riva Media Records The System, a predominantly guitar-heavy instrumental soundtrack LP based on the sound work Ranaldo recorded for Dutch filmmaker Joris Postema’s documentary film about three climate activists The System.